MLB Wednesday scores, highlights, news, updates: Bellinger reaches HR milestone

 Tampa Bay Rays at Houston Astros (GameTracker)

-New York Mets at Colorado Rockies , 8:40 p.m.
-ET (GameTracker)
+New York Mets at Colorado Rockies (GameTracker)

-Philadelphia Phillies at Los Angeles Angels , 10:07 p.m.
-ET (GameTracker)
+Philadelphia Phillies at Los Angeles Angels (GameTracker)

 Bellinger hits 30th (already)